MobilePayDev/MobilePayDev.github.io/docs/subscriptions/transition-to-one-platform.md

 ⚙️ Tech:

-API endpoint: POST /api/providers/{providerId}/agreements
+API endpoint: `POST:/api/providers/{providerId}/agreements`

-Parameter: disable_notification_management, notifications_on will be ignored from the moment we transition to One Platform.
+Parameter: `disable_notification_management`, notifications_on will be ignored from the moment we transition to One Platform.

 ### Invalid recurring payments
 This one is bit more technical. ⚙️ Currently, we are saving every payment request you send to us, even Invalid ones.
 You can check whole status diagram [here](https://developer.mobilepay.dk/docs/subscriptions/subscriptions-payments#payment-state-diagram).
 From the moment we transition to One Platform, we will stop storing these requests.
 This will not impact payment validation nor payment execution logic.
 You will still get callbacks about payments status changes.